powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### ExternalNetworkInjection

-CGMES `ExternalNetworkInjections` are injections representing the flows from an entire external network.
+External network injections are injections representing the flows from an entire external network.

-A CGMES `ExternalNetworkinjection` is mapped to a PowSyBl [`Generator`](../../grid_model/network_subnetwork.md#generator) with attributes created as described below:
+An `ExternalNetworkinjection` is mapped to a PowSyBl [`Generator`](../../grid_model/network_subnetwork.md#generator) with attributes created as described below:
 - `MinP` is copied from CGMES `minP`
 - `MaxP` is copied from CGMES `maxP`
 - `TargetP`/`TargetQ` are set from `SSH` or `SV` values depending on which are defined.
 CGMES values for `p`/`q` are given with load sign convention, so a change in sign is applied when copying them to `TargetP`/`TargetQ`.
 If undefined, they are set to `0`.